 Article 5.7: Where the President & Chief Executive Officer (CEO) considers that a Member/Partner’s conduct is harmful to the image of Christians for Peace in Africa, he may by resolution require the Member/Partner

-concerned either to resign, or to put his/her case to a meeting of the CPA Management Executive Committee for a final decision.
+concerned either to resign or to put his/her case to a meeting of the CPA Management Executive Committee for a final decision.

-Article 5.8: Where the President & Chief Executive Officer (CEO) is satisfied after the hearing of the case put by or on behalf of the Member//Partner concerned to the committee ad hoc, the Membership/Partnership by written notice must be continued or cancelled.
+Article 5.8: Where the President & Chief Executive Officer (CEO) is satisfied after the hearing of the case put by or on behalf of the Member//Partner concerned to the committee ad hoc, the Membership/Partnership by written notice must be continued or canceled.

 Article 5.9: The Management Committee Members or Office-bearers have no right to the property or assets of Christians for Peace in Africa solely or by the virtue of him/her being Member/Partner of Office Bearer.

 Article 5.10: A member/Partner who does not pay his annual subscription has no right to elect or to be elected.

 Article 6.1: Any Member/Partner found guilty and convicted of any crime or behavior involving dishonesty or fraud shall have his/her Membership/Partnership forfeited immediately from Christians for Peace in Africa.

 Article 6.2: Christians for Peace in Africa on a majority of 2/3 Members/Partners present vote in favor at a duly constituted meeting to remove a Member/Partner of CPA.